New York, N.Y.

 Areas of Expertise:

-Gwilym specializes in treating substance use disorders and other addictive behaviors along with anxiety and depression.
+Dr. Roddick specializes in treating substance use disorders and other addictive behaviors along with anxiety and depression.
 Due to his extensive training, research, and experience, he is uniquely qualified to assess how psychological issues such as anxiety or PTSD interfere with substance abuse and addiction treatment.
 He uses Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing (MI) to address these problems concurrently.
-In addition, he employs other evidence-based treatments including Exposure and Response Prevention (ERP) using the Inhibitory Learning Approach, and Eye Movement Desensitization and Reprocessing therapy (EMDR).
+In addition, he employs other evidence-based treatments including Exposure and Response Prevention (ERP) using the Inhibitory Learning Approach.
 He is one of the few practitioners in New York City who utilizes Evidence-based Interventions for addictions.